at-wr/blog/src/content/blog/hello-world.md

 draft: false
 tags:
   - Casual
-description:
-  Hello again, on my new blog.
+description: Hello again, on my new blog.
-language: English
+language: en
 ---

 Hello!
 Welcome to my newly built blog.
 My blogging journey began in 2017 when I delved into the world of WordPress.
 Over the years, I explored various CMS and VPS, tinkering with my blog: writing, refining, and sometimes starting anew.
 The journey was tough, but through them, I gained valuable insights into Web dev.